 - Investigate laser accidents and near misses.

-- Complete a Laser Registration Form [PDF] for each Class 3b or 4 laser and send the forms to the LSO at firstname.lastname@example.org.
+- Complete a Laser Registration Form for each Class 3b or 4 laser and send the forms to the LSO.

-- Ensure that standard operating procedures are written for all Class 3b and 4 laser activities.
-These procedures must contain the name and contact information for the PI and must be sent to the LSO for final approval.
-The procedures must be posted next to the laser and uploaded to the documents section of the laboratory platform in BioRAFT.
+- Ensure that standard operating procedures (SOPs) are written for all Class 3b and 4 laser activities.
+These procedures, which must contain the name and contact information for the responsible party, must sent to the LSO for final approval.
+The procedure must be posted next to the laser and uploaded to the documents section of the laboratory in BioRAFT.

-- Comply with the safety requirements outlined in the Laboratory Safety Manual.
+- Comply with the safety requirements outlined in this Laser Safety Policy.